Pootisplank/Pacman/README.md

 # Pacman
 Rudimentary pacman game in Java featuring basic movement controls and ghost movement.
+Run in the command line.

 To run, download files, cd into the downloaded directory and: